May 05, 2021 4 min read 10 Comments

-1. If you can't name at least three things you're excited to write about your adventure at any given moment.
+1. You can't name at least three things you're excited to write about in your adventure.

-2. If you sit down to write and can't clearly imagine the space in which the adventure is happening.
+2. You sit down to write and can't clearly imagine the space in which the adventure is happening.

-3. If you feel like you could accomplish the exact same material you're writing by using random dungeon generation tables.
+3. You feel like you could accomplish the exact same material you're writing by using random dungeon generation tables.